Kapelianovych/couchdb_dart/README.md

 ##### 1: Server

 Represented by the `ServerModel` class.
 This class provides server-level interaction with CouchDB, such as managing replication or obtaining basic information about the server.
+Also it includes info about authentication and current user (methods in `CouchDbClient` class).

 ##### 2: Database